Etjean/Long_project/README.md

   	etjean/shaman_nextflow \
   	nextflow masque.nf [OPTIONS]
   ```
-  Or open an interactive container first and then run the script :
+  Or open an interactive container first, and then run the script :
   ```
   docker run -ti \
   	-v /path/to/databases:/databases \